Online Dating Tip #1: Keep Your Personal Information Private

 Online Dating Tip #3: Have Your Wits About You When Meeting in Real Life

 If and when you decide to meet your online friend, don’t go alone.
 Bring a group of friends along with you and schedule your meeting during the day and in a public place.
 The person you are meeting, if they are worthwhile, will agree to your request to meet in the safest possible surroundings.
+After a good place is selected for meeting in person, then you are ready to go.
+If you don’t stand out as a talkative person, you can find here some interesting things to ask her to start with the right foot.

 Too many of us don’t trust our instincts and betray them, often to our own detriment.
 Our instincts are always trying to tell us something.
 Learn to trust your instincts.
 If something about your online encounters feels uncomfortable, you can almost bet that an in-person encounter will feel the same.